pg_ctl — initialize, start, stop, or control a PostgreSQL server

 Specifies options to be passed directly to the

-should usually be surrounded by single or double quotes
+usually be surrounded by single or double quotes to ensure that

 Specifies options to be passed directly to the

-usually be surrounded by single or double quotes to
+should usually be surrounded by single or double quotes to ensure

 Specifies the location of the